THE MYSTERY AND CONTROVERSY OF THE STORY OF MOSES

 If this carving is Moses, there is NO resemblance at all to Akhenaten!

 Photo added 1-3-00 - Profile of Moses/Yeshua with references to Masonic order.
-(Notice pyramid and Menorah above the head) Essene priesthood, 8 pointed star again, Venus sun, traveling by sea, Lord of the Sun and Moon . (suggesting the Pharaonic order.. the royal bloodline) Exerpted from Robert Ghostwolf - Hall of Records Page 6
+(Notice pyramid and Menorah above the head) Essene priesthood, 8 pointed star again, Venus sun, traveling by sea, Lord of the Sun and Moon . (suggesting the Pharaonic order.. the royal bloodline) Exerpted from Robert Ghostwolf - Hall of Records (page no longer available.

 I have learned things about my two legged ancestors from the pieces I have found that they left behind so that I would know.
 They had swords, and they wore leather.
 And some wore armor.
 They wore skins and danced with the Spirits.
 They wore feathers, and sandals as well as shoes and moccasins, and fine silk, yes here in America long ago.
 Some were very tall.
 Some lived in pueblos, and others rode upon Elephants I am told, in the messages they left behind Yet that happened here in America, and not some far off land.